Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

 We now will look at objects creation and type checking.

-1. Right Click on the GameEngine.Tests project and select add class and name it EnemyFactoryShould.
+1. Navigate to EnemyFactoryShould teat class.

-2. Now will create a test method to check if the factory return the correct type.
+2. Now we will test to check if the factory return the correct type with `.Should().BeOfType()`.

 ```C#
         [Fact]